SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 That canonical NOP encoding is `addi x0, x0, 0`, which is an "I-type" instruction.
 In chapter 19 of the spec, there's a handy chart for looking up the encodings of different instruction types and the opcodes required for different instructions.

 `addi` has an opcode of `0010011` (note that's 7 bits, not 8).
-Since everything else in `addi x0, x0, 0` is 0 for a NOP, the instruction is easy to represent: `0x0000_0013`, which we write in little endian as `13 00 00 00`.
+Since everything else in `addi x0, x0, 0` is 0 for a NOP (since x0 is represented as `0b00000` and the immediate value is zero too), the instruction is easy to represent: `0x0000_0013`, which we write in little endian as `13 00 00 00`.

 ### LUI a5, 0x10012 (U-type)